TelloViz/Kingdom-Coinquest/README.md

 ---

 <h2 id="QuartermasterSlotHeader"><u>Quartermaster Slot</u> : </h2>
 <p> <li align='left'>The preparer and provider of weapons and armor for your Knights and Peasants.
 One card may be played here at a time.
 An <a href="#EquipmentCardHeader"> Equipment Card </a> played here enters preparation.
 The only time an Equipment card will not need to be prepared by your Quartermaster is when you play an Ace Card.
 An Ace can Resurrect the top card of the Graveyard directly onto the Knight or Peasant.
+Depending on the value of the Equipment Card, the preparation cost varies.
+The cost of preparation is paid in turns. <br /><br />

-<p align='center'> <br />  <br /> Depending on the value of the Equipment Card, the preparation cost varies.
-The cost of preparation is paid in turns.
-The only way to remove an Equipment Card in process is to either wait until its done being prepared, or discard it directly to the Graveyard on your Discard Phase.</p>
+<b>Note:</b> <i>The only way to remove an Equipment Card in process is to either wait until its done being prepared, or discard it directly to the Graveyard on your Discard Phase.</i></p>

 ---